M0JXD/morse-recognition-trainer/README.md

 ## TODO
 12WPM option <br>
-Time how long to get them, maybe timeout <br>
+Time how long to get them, maybe have a timeout <br>
-Better algoritm that focuses on lower rated options - use times <br>
+Better algo that focuses on lower rated options - use times from above <br>
+"Got it wrong" sound <br>
 Right click to activate all letters for random quiz <br>
-Lesson modes - REPEAT, LESSON MODE, RANDOM EVERYTHING MODE <br>
+For above: Have modes on the lesson button - REPEAT, LESSON, EVERYTHING <br>
 Build for Web <br>
 Build for Android <br>